Levminer/authme/README.md

 ## Features

--   🔒 Secure: Your codes is secured by AES 256bit encrypton and your own password.
+-   🔒 Secure: Your codes is secured by AES 256bit encryption and your own password.
 -   🗄️ Import: You can directly import from Google Authenticator or from any 2FA QR code you screenshot.
 -   ⌨️ Shortcuts: Easily open Authme with custom shortcuts and it can also start when your system starts.